 Yes.
 Check.
 It was that.
-I was elated see Nixon in China.
+I was elated to see Nixon in China.

 Here’s the deal: the third act.
-This final act is this Opera is notorious for being “difficult”.
+This final act is this Opera is notorious for being “difficult.”
 It’s difficult on everyone: musicians, singers, audience.
 Consisting of five interlocking monologues by the main character ruminating on the events of the previous week, it’s, as you’d expect from internal ruminations from powerful people, at times propulsive, at times meditative, both whimsical and full of regret: and it’s happening all at once.
-The director, Michael Cavanagh, made the decision to crowd the stage with the detritus of the previous act/week with the addition of a few new set pieces.
-While embracing the action of Opera, he by necessity, I think undermined the reflection through it.
-This is also not the place to add new pieces or motifs: in particular the broken band of stamp-like imagary of Nixon turning into Mao were poorly thought out, no matter one’s politics on the American.
+The director, Michael Cavanagh, decided to crowd the stage with the detritus of the previous act/week with a few new set pieces.
+While embracing the action of Opera, I think it undermined the reflection through it.
+This is also not the place to add new pieces or motifs: in particular, the broken band of stamp-like imagery of Nixon turning into Mao were poorly thought out, no matter one’s politics on the American.

-While I’d have no quibbles on the singing, and the music is at times quite amazing, I’d have to say my other let down about this production was the general stage craft.
-We had a lengthy discussion after about the current recession and needing to cut costs where you can, but this opera is famous for landing Air Force One on the stage…not for landing paper cutouts made by the high school wood shop.
-Combined with animations any adapt kid with a Mac can make and post on YouTube in a late night smoking pot while their parents are asleep, left me underwhelmed.
+While I’d have no quibbles on the singing, and the music is at times quite amazing, I’d have to say my other let down about this production was the general stagecraft.
+We had a lengthy discussion about the current recession and needing to cut costs where you can, but this opera is famous for landing Air Force One on the stage…not for landing paper cutouts made by the high school woodshop.
+Combined with animations, any adept kid with a Mac can make and post on YouTube in a late night smoking pot while their parents are asleep, which left me underwhelmed.
 I’d be curious what it was like to see this at eye-level, but from above, while the swirl of people and props was often in keeping with the feel of the music, it felt mostly cheap.

 Oh, the night at the Opera!